Ultimate Volt: At a glance

 This might seem frivolous if you're not going to use it, but even without it, the price of the package is pretty good considering what else you get.

-One of the biggest selling points of the Ultimate Oomph package is the mobile SIM that's thrown in.
-The SIM comes with unlimited minutes, calls, and mobile data, 4G as standard, and 5G capability should you need it.
+One of the biggest selling points of the Ultimate Volt package is the mobile SIM that's thrown in, courtesy of Virgin Media's partnership with O2.
+The O2 SIM comes with unlimited data, minutes and texts, and 5G capability should you need it.

 Since a SIM-only contract with the same allowance would set you back somewhere in the region of £20 a month from a standard mobile network, getting it as part of your broadband tariff is pretty good.